flame-engine/flame/doc/oxygen.md

 # Oxygen

-We (the Flame organization) build an ECS(Entity Component System) named Oxygen.
+We (the Flame organization) built an ECS(Entity Component System) named Oxygen.

 If you want to use Oxygen specifically for Flame as a replacement for the FCS(Flame Component System) you should use our bridge library